markwest1972/voice-controlled-zumo/readme.md

 3. Have fun!

 ##ToDo##
-1. Use continuous speech recognition.
+1. Improve speed of speech recognition.
-2. General refactoring and in line documentation.
+2. Add camera.
-3. Tests.
+3. Add obstacle detection.
-4. And so on....
+4. General refactoring and in line documentation.